 For example, if you took the standard deduction on your federal return, you must take the Oklahoma standard deduction for your filing status on your state return.
 If you claim itemized deductions on your federal tax return, you’ll have to claim them on your state return too — even if your total itemized deductions are less than the state’s standard deduction.

-For 2018, the Oklahoma state standard deductions are …
+Here are the Oklahoma state standard deductions for 2019.

 - Single: $6,350